carpentries-incubator/ml4bio-workshop/guide/vocabulary.md

 However, we are often not satisfied with a single classifier.
 We may want to

-- <b>train classifiers of different types.</b>
+- **train classifiers of different types.**
 For example, we trained a decision tree, but also want an SVM to assess whether it may be better suited for our data.

-- <b>train classifiers of the same type, but with different hyperparameters</b>.
+- **train classifiers of the same type, but with different hyperparameters**.
 By tuning hyperparameters, we explore different subsets of classifiers defined by its type.
 For example, a neural network with ten hidden units supports richer structure compared to one with only two hidden units.